Welcome to today's edition of the Rush 24-7 podcast.

 If that's correct, it's Rochelle.

-If it's not spelled correctly, it's Rachel's.
+If it's not spelled correctly, it's Rachel.

-I don't know what it is, so I'm pronouncing it both ways, not to be disrespectful, but because I don't know, I don't know who she is, and I have which is an interesting point.
+So I'm pronouncing it both ways, not to be disrespectful, but because I don't know.

 How do these people that nobody has ever heard of get guest appearances on TV shows?

-Anyway, uh what I said yesterday about Chavez and the Democrats was the focal point of Scarborough's segment, and here's how he opened it.
+Anyway, what I said yesterday about Chavez and the Democrats was the focal point of Scarborough's segment, and here's how he opened it.

-Well, Rush Limbaugh blames the media and Democrats, who he says have spent the past three years going well beyond being the loyal opposition, and instead calling the president names that are at least as offensive as Mr. Chavez's attacks.
+Well, Rush Limbaugh blames the media and Democrats, who he says have spent the past three years going well beyond being the loyal opposition and instead calling the president names that are at least as offensive as Mr. Chavez's attacks.

-You know who's gonna be jealous of this speech that Hirgo Chavez gave, ladies and gentlemen, Frank Rich and Maureen down to the New York Times.
+You know who's going to be jealous of this speech that Hugo Chavez gave, ladies and gentlemen?

-Be they the American left, uh, some members of the Democratic Party, uh, and all of the Democrat left-wing blogosphere, many university uh professors had their sentiments echoed today by Hugo Chavez.
+It's because they're just echoing the president's enemies in this country, be they the American left, some members of the Democratic Party, and all of the Democrat left-wing blogosphere.

-Chavez, this is the sickening part.
+And Chavez, this is the sickening part.

 The sickening part to me is that Chavez comes here, says it with confidence because he believes the vast majority of the American public is going to agree with him because he obviously listens to the U.S. drive-by media in the way they deal with Bush.